Gcse Jekyll And Hyde Quotes

 GCSE Jekyll and Hyde: Key Quotes and Their Significance

 Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde is a staple of GCSE English Literature courses.
-Its exploration of duality, morality, and the hidden darkness within humanity continues to resonate with readers today.
-This article delves into some of the most crucial quotes from the novel, exploring their context, meaning, and significance in understanding the complex characters and themes.
+Think about it: its exploration of duality, morality, and the hidden darkness within humanity continues to resonate with readers today.
+This article digs into some of the most crucial quotes from the novel, exploring their context, meaning, and significance in understanding the complex characters and themes.
 Mastering these quotes will significantly enhance your understanding and analysis for your GCSE exams.

 Introduction: Unpacking the Dual Nature of Man